call us

 Bonding or Filling

-“Craze lines” are a type of surface crack that doesn’t usually cause structural damage to your teeth, but you may notice them in the mirror (especially since they tend to pick up stain.)
+“Craze lines” are a type of surface crack that doesn’t usually cause structural damage to your teeth, but you may notice them in the mirror (especially since they tend to pick up stains.)
 Small cracks like chipped enamel can be bonded or filled over if needed for aesthetic purposes.

 Dental Crowns

 Moderate cracks in your tooth can’t be patched over with a filling.
 Getting a crown will protect the tooth underneath, so that everyday pressure from biting and chewing doesn’t allow the crack to get any worse.
+We may need to remove some enamel from your tooth to accommodate the crown.

 Root Canal Treatment